Hermann Göring: Trial and death

 On several occasions over the course of the trial, the prosecution showed films of the concentration camps and other atrocities.
 Everyone present, including Göring, found the contents of the films shocking; he said that the films must have been faked.
 Witnesses, including Paul Körner and Erhard Milch, tried to portray Göring as a peaceful moderate.
 Milch stated that it had been impossible to oppose Hitler or disobey his orders; to do so would likely have meant death for oneself and one's family.
 When testifying on his own behalf, Göring emphasised his loyalty to Hitler and claimed to know nothing about what had happened in the concentration camps, which were under Himmler's control.
 He provided evasive, convoluted answers to direct questions and had plausible excuses for all of his actions during the war.
 He used the witness stand as a venue to expound at great length on his own role in the Reich, attempting to present himself as a peacemaker and diplomat before the outbreak of the war.
 During cross-examination, chief prosecutor Robert H. Jackson read the minutes of a meeting that had been held shortly after Kristallnacht, a major pogrom in November 1938.
 At the meeting, Göring had plotted to confiscate Jewish property in the wake of the pogrom.
-Later, David Maxwell-Fyfe presented evidence that Göring must have known about the killing of 50 airmen who had been recaptured after escaping from Stalag Luft III in time to have saved them.
+Later, David Maxwell-Fyfe presented evidence that Göring must have known about the killing of 50 airmen who had been recaptured after escaping from Stalag Luft III and could have saved them.
 He also presented evidence that Göring knew about the extermination of the Hungarian Jews.

 Göring was found guilty on all four counts and was sentenced to death by hanging.
 The judgment stated:

 There is nothing to be said in mitigation.
 For Göring was often, indeed almost always, the moving force, second only to his leader.
-He was the leading war aggressor, both as political and as military leader; he was the director of the slave labour programme and the creator of the oppressive programme against the Jews and other races, at home and abroad.
+He was the leading war aggressor, both as a political and as a military leader; he was the director of the slave labour programme and the creator of the oppressive programme against the Jews and other races, at home and abroad.
 All of these crimes he has frankly admitted.
-On some specific cases there may be conflict of testimony, but in terms of the broad outline, his own admissions are more than sufficiently wide to be conclusive of his guilt.
+In some specific cases, there may be a conflict of testimony, but in terms of the broad outline, his own admissions are more than sufficiently wide to be conclusive of his guilt.
 His guilt is unique in its enormity.
 The record discloses no excuses for this man.